itspluxstahre/glaciera/INSTALL.md

 After installation, you may want to:

-1. Copy `global_mp3bergrc` to `/etc/mp3bergrc` for system-wide configuration
+1. Copy `global_glacierarc` to `/etc/glacierarc` for system-wide configuration
-2. Create `~/.mp3bergrc` for personal configuration
+2. Create `~/.glacierarc` for personal configuration
 3. Set up your music directory in the configuration file

-See the `mp3bergrc` file for configuration options.
+See the `glacierarc` file for configuration options.